-Activity 3 Showing how you meet the job requirements Allow approximately 15 minutes
+Activity 3 Showing how you meet the job requirements

 Revisit the advert you considered in Activity 2.

 Write down the six most important characteristics and requirements of the job, leaving space to note down evidence of your suitability against each point.
 Remember to do this in your notebook.